-Students will learn the fundamentals of Microsoft Excel in solving problems and working statistical analysis tools.
+Students will learn the fundamentals of Microsoft Excel in solving problems and working with statistical analysis tools.
 They will use logical decision making and effective data display to design charts.
 They will also learn to retrieve data from analysis and reference before evaluating the financial impact of loans and investments organize data.
-In addition, they will use data tables and Excel scenarios, enhance decision with Solver, making troubleshoot workbooks.
+In addition, they will use data tables and Excel scenarios, enhance decision making with Solver, and troubleshoot workbooks.